tonethar/IGME-430-Spring-2021/README.md

 <a id="asking-questions" />

 ### IV-C. Asking Effective Questions
+- The #1 rule in this class is to ASK QUESTIONS if you ever need clarification on anything.
+The #2 rule is to make the attempt to ask that question *effectively*
 - What NOT to do:
   - "Professor, I tried to do the HW but I just get a blank screen when I run it.
 What did I do wrong?"
     - *With such a vague decription, it could be one of a thousand different things.
 At this point the prof will have to write you back and ask for more information.
-You should instead be mnore respectful of everyone's time and give more details in your first email*
+You should instead be more respectful of everyone's time and give more details in your first email*
   - "My code doesn't work.
 Here's the link to my GitHub repository - what did I do wrong?"
     - *Two issues here.
-It comes off as lazy (what have you done to try to solve the problem yourself?), and sharing GitHub repository links on GitHub is verboten*
+It comes off as kind of lazy (what have you done to try to solve the problem yourself?), and sharing GitHub repository links on GitHub is verboten*
   - "My code works fine on IE9 and Firefox Developer Edition, but not on Chrome, so it looks like a browser bug"
     - *More than likely it is YOUR code that is buggy, not the web browser*
-- What you should do:
+- What you should DO:
-  - Spend a reasonable amount of time debugging it yourself - **TODO add link and discusion of debugging**
+  - Spend a reasonable amount of time debugging it yourself
+    - **TODO we will discuss debugging techniques**
   - Do a google search
   - Describe the problem, and document the observed behavior of the program with screen shots
   - Describe what fixes you attempted